-- Successfully draws the route for all six destinations. - Accurately identifies the activity associated with each destination
+- Successfully draws the route for all five destinations. - Accurately identifies the activity associated with each destination - Accurately uses the "going to do something" construction in all five sentences.

-- Correctly draws the route with at least four or five of the destinations - Accurately identifies the activity associated with at least four or five destinations
+- Correctly draws the route with at least four of the destinations - Accurately identifies the activity associated with at least four destinations - Accurately uses the "going to do something" construction in most sentences.

 - Draws the route with several errors.
-Only identifies three of the destinations - Accurately identifies the activity associated with only three destinations
+Only identifies three of the destinations - Accurately identifies the activity associated with only three destinations - Accurately uses the "going to do something" construction in only a few sentences.

 - Draws the route with several errors.
-Identifies less than two of the destinations - Accurately identifies the activity associated with only three destinations
+Identifies less than two of the destinations - Accurately identifies the activity associated with only three destinations - Incorrectly uses the "going to do something" construction in most sentences.